 Carried Interest vs Management Fees

-Management fees (1.5-2% of committed capital annually) cover operational expenses including salaries, deal sourcing, and portfolio monitoring.
 A $500M fund charging 2% generates $10M yearly revenue.
-This covers operating budgets but typically doesn't provide substantial partner profits.
+This covers operating budgets but doesn’t provide substantial partner profits.

 The traditional “2 and 20” fee structure (2% management fees and 20% carried interest) emerged as the industry standard.
 However, fee compression has pushed many funds toward 1.5% management fees or lower, particularly for larger funds.